Chapter 7: Experiential Learning

 - For international exchanges going into or out of California, the California 4-H Member Code of Conduct is in effect at all times throughout the exchange.

-- All international exchanges into or out of the US must be approved by the county director and/or designee, as well as the Associate Director of 4-H Program or Policy and/or designee.
+- All international exchanges into or out of the US must be approved by the county director and/or designee, as well as the Statewide 4-H Director and/or designee.

 - Members must be at least 14 years of age by the time of travel to participate in international exchanges.